Machine Embroidery Stabilizer Guide + FREE Printable Chart

 4. Heat-away Stabilizer

-With heat-away stabilizer, you use an iron to crumble the topping after stitching.
+With heat-dissolving stabilizer, ironing crumbles the topping after stitching.

 sticky

-You can purchase sticky tear-away, sticky cut-away stabilizer, and even sticky wash-away stabilizer (which gets sticky when wetted or has a sticker covering).
+You can purchase sticky tearaway, sticky cut-away stabilizer, and even sticky wash-away stabilizer (which gets sticky when wet or has a sticker covering).
 After your project is completed you treat the residual stabilizer like its non-adhesive version.

 Embroidery Batting Stabilizer